Vishal0111110/Task-Tracker/README.md

 Adding a Task:

-Type your task into the input field.
+1)Type your task into the input field.

-Press Enter or click the "Add" button to add the task to your list.
+2)Press Enter or click the "Add" button to add the task to your list.

 Completing a Task:

-Click the checkbox next to the task to mark it as completed.
+1)Click the checkbox next to the task to mark it as completed.

-The task will be visually striked-through to indicate completion.
+2)The task will be visually striked-through to indicate completion.

 Deleting a Task:

-Click the "delete" button next to the task you want to delete.
+1)Click the "delete" button next to the task you want to delete.

-The task will be removed from the list.
+2)The task will be removed from the list.

 Contribution